varun7860/Arduino-projects/Frame for  the Blind/Project_description.md

 ## What it does?

-- It’s an special device for blind people which will alert them about the nearby obstacles nearby.
+- It’s an special device for blind people which will alert them about the nearby obstacles.
-- The obstacle can be walls or any other object which the blind people can collide with.
+- The obstacles can be walls or any other object to which the user can collide with.

 ## Hardware Used